April 27

 Pros

-• The quality is better than consumer grade induction cookers.
+• Better build quality and temperature control than consumer grade induction cookers.

 Cons